 Our Investment Strategy

-Our preferred outcome is merging an equity investment with a joint venture or sales partnership to enter the Japanese market.
-We do not seek to be lead-investors.
+Our preferred outcome is merging an equity investment with a joint venture or sales partnership to facilitate entry into the Japanese market.
+We do not seek to be lead investors.

-We look for commercialised scale-ups, ready for international expansion.
-Typically, annual revenue will be $1M+ and funding will have reached series B ($10M+)
+We look for commercialized scale-ups, ready for international expansion.
+Typically, annual revenue will have reached $1M+ and series B ($10M+) funding.

 Target Deal Size